tmelot2/coding-challenge-t/readme.md

 ## Todo & Questions

+[ ] Race condition

 [ ] TODO: BUCKETING BY HASH OF HOSTNAME REDUCES PARALLELISM BECAUSE WE ONLY GET AS MANY BUCKETS AS UNIQUE HOSTNAMES
 	- Therefore, host 0 to 9 = 10 hosts, so 10 buckets.
 Repeat hosts read from the file bucket behind previous requests, so they're stuck waiting.

+[ ] "Total time" doesn't really make sense: Concurrency 10 yields 8 queries that ran for 1.7s, even though they ran at the same time
+	- Therefore, average against the sum doesn't make sense.
+Should avg be something else?

 [ ] Create `homework` db.
 Getting error on create:
 	```